callumJPritchard/doublecache/README.md

 console.log(wrapped('test2')) // this will be slow again as we dont have a cached result with this parameter

+// lets try with test1 again, but we dont want a result older than 5s
+// this will call slowFunction again if it has been more than 5s since the last call to wrapped('test1') const returned = wrapped.config{maxAge: 5 * 1000})('test1')

 ```
 ### setting and getting a key manually
 ```